john-org/2-react-Intro/readme.md

 };
 ```

-Note: whenever you change state it triggers a re-rendering of the content without refreshing the entire page - just those elements that need to change.
+Whenever you change state it triggers a re-rendering of the content without refreshing the entire page - just those elements that need to change.

-Another way of accomplishing the same state change might be:
+Another way of accomplishing the same state change might use a spread operator:

 ```js
 const addPirate = (pirate) => {